Theodorulus/CazinoRoial/README.md

 # CazinoRoial

-All-in-one stop for all your gambling addictions
+The definitive all-in-one stop for all your gambling addictions